bscpnu/DenovoGAN-BindingDB/README.md

 * Create folder "gan_model" to save the trained gan model

+* The models and methods descriptions can be seen on "Report.pptx"

 ### Run the following codes for data preprocessing:
 1. a_prepro_canonical.py